Mind-HackZombie/PINN_For_Steady_State_Heat_Transfer_1-D/README.md

 ## Possible Extensions

-This simple example can be extended to more complex problems such as
+This basic PINN implementation can be extended to more complex physics problems such as

 * 2D heat conduction
 * transient heat transfer
 * convection-diffusion equations
 * Navier–Stokes equations

-PINNs are increasingly being used in **scientific machine learning and computational physics**.
+PINNs are increasingly used in **scientific machine learning, computational physics, and engineering simulations**.

 ---